YashB63/GFG-Daily-Questions/README.md

     find the maximum size of subset of points that can have consecutive values of points which can be formed by placing another k points on the number line.

+Day 15:

+  Q1: Game of XOR:

+    Given an array A of size N.
+    The value of an array is denoted by the bit-wise XOR of all elements it contains.
+Find the bit-wise XOR of the values of all subarrays of A.

+  Q2: Product array puzzle:

+    Given an array nums[] of size n, construct a Product Array P (of same size n) such that P[i] is equal to the product of all the elements of nums except nums[i].

+  Q3: Remove duplicates from sorted array:

+    Given a sorted array A[] of size N, delete all the duplicated elements from A[].
+    Modify the array such that if there are X distinct elements in it then the first X positions of the array should be filled with them in increasing order and return the number of distinct elements in the array.

+    Note:
+    1. Don't use set or HashMap to solve the problem.
+    2. You must return the number of distinct elements(X) in the array, the driver code will print all the elements of the modified array from index 0 to X-1 as output of your code.